inno-devops-labs/S25-core-course-labs/app_go/README.md

    - Ensures the game resets after a correct guess by verifying that the secret number changes.

 ### Running Tests
-To execute the tests, use the following command:
+To execute the tests, use the following command in app_go folder:
 ```sh
 go test ./...
 ```